Table of Contents

 One key aspect of troubleshooting slow network performance is understanding the cause of it.
 There are so many possible causes, especially in large enterprise networks.
 Trying to pinpoint the cause of slow network performance is like trying to find a needle in a haystack, but without a magnet.
 It can be a frustrating and time-consuming process, but fear not!

-Using the troubleshooting steps above, you’ll be able to quickly identify the potential culprits behind sluggish network performance, and hopefully make troubleshooting a little less painful.
+Using the network troubleshooting steps above, you’ll be able to quickly identify the potential culprits behind sluggish network performance, and hopefully make troubleshooting a little less painful.
 But, to give you a head start, let’s go through some of the most common causes.

 Bandwidth congestion is a common cause of slow network performance.
 When too many devices are trying to use the same network resources at the same time, the available bandwidth becomes congested and can slow down data transfer speeds.